RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Getting a Guild Welcome Screen.md

 Getting a Guild Welcome Screen {#gettingaguildwelcomescreen}
 =============
-- Execute the, `DiscordCoreAPI::Guilds::getGuildWelcomeScreenAsync()` function, while passing in a value of type `DiscordCoreAPI::GetGuildWelcomeScreenData`, with a return value of type `auto` or `DiscordCoreAPI::WelcomeScreenData`.
+- Execute the, `Guilds::getGuildWelcomeScreenAsync()` function, while passing in a value of type `GetGuildWelcomeScreenData`, with a return value of type `auto` or `WelcomeScreenData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp